 At the helm of everything is Laurie Metcalf, who is quite simply superb.
 Her Nora is empowered, independent, happily single, and boldly feminist.
 She is a Nora for 2017, unapologetically un-Victorian.
 This is both a strength of the production and potential weak point.
 Metcalf’s interpretation and performance of Nora are remarkably nuanced, full of comedy and seriousness, desperation and independence, confidence and frustration.
 However, at the same time, there is nothing about Nora that belongs in this “period piece”–if it can be called that at all.

 But the true triumph of A Doll’s House, Part 2 is its refreshingly feminist political message.
-Nora survived being a single woman, and in fact she thrives being alone and being herself.
-She doesn’t need a man and she preaches her gospel, telling other women in unhappy marriages to leave their husbands.
-In addition the Hnath we can thank classic feminist scholars Elaine Schwalter and Carroll Gilligan for providing the potent message.
+Nora survived to be a single woman, and she thrives being alone and being herself.
+She doesn’t need a man, and she preaches her gospel, telling other women in unhappy marriages to leave their husbands.
+Also the Hnath we can thank classic feminist scholars Elaine Schwalter and Carroll Gilligan for providing the potent message.

 A Doll’s House, Part 2 leaves us exactly where A Doll’s House (part 1) left us: with Nora heading out the big door–but while she was maybe nervous or unsure or scared the first time, this time she is casual, collected, and empowered.
 She may have come back to get something from Torvald, but she comes to realize that she doesn’t need him after all; she survived on her own so far, and she can do it again.
 Nora proves that women don’t need a man and if for nothing else, this is an excellent reason to see A Doll’s House, Part 2.